sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 * Create an ASP.NET MVC 4 Web API service
 * Publish the service to Windows Azure Web Sites
-* Create a Windows 8 Metro Style application that consumes the Web API service
+* Create a Windows 8 Style UI application that consumes the Web API service
-* Add Push Notifications to the Metro style application by using the Windows Azure Toolkit for Windows 8
+* Add Push Notifications to the Windows 8 Style UI application by using the Windows Azure Toolkit for Windows 8

 <a name="Prerequisites" />
 ### Prerequisites ###